-(3) Obtain a grade of "C" or better or "P" in all courses required in the major.
-Even though a "P" grade is allowed (Title 5 section 55063), it is recommended that students complete their major courses with a letter grade ("A," "B," or "C") due to unit limitations on "P/NP" courses.

-(4) Complete a minimum of 12 units in residence at Ventura College.
+- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0. - (3) Obtainment of a grade of "C" or better or "P" in all courses required in the major.
+Even though a "P" grade is allowed (Title 5 section 55063), it is recommended that students complete their major courses with a letter grade ("A," "B," or "C") due to unit limitations on "P/NP" courses. - (4) Completion of a minimum of 12 units in residence at Ventura College.